watmough/open-vds-sandbox/README.md

 to configure with default build settings.
 Now its possible to do `$ make -j8` to build and `$ make install` to install the package.
 To specify a custom install location specify the -DCMAKE_INSTALL_PREFIX=PATH cmake argument.
 OpenVDS requires some dependencies on linux.
-These dependencies are transient from the different network storage integrations.
-Currently these packages are required:
-- curl
-- openssl
-- boost
-- xml2
-- zlib
-- libuv
-- uuid
+Python (to build the Python bindings)
+Java   (to build the Java bindings) perl and perl-IPC-Cmd (Ubuntu names this package libipc-run-perl) (to build OpenSSL which is the default).

 #### Windows Visual Studio
 When building on Windows the Desktop C++ component for Visual Studio must be